luis-i-reyes-castro/setup_guides/2018_ubuntu_deep_learning.md

-# 2018 Ubuntu Deep Learning Setup Guide
+# 2018 Ubuntu for Deep Learning

 This manual contains instructions for setting up a computer with an NVIDIA CUDA-capable video card to run deep learning software.